charleymroberts/workout-tracker/README.md

 3. I had been generating week numbers using the week number provided by the isocalendar method, which I then used in the `view_previous_weeks` function to identify data submitted within the four preceding weeks, to show the user their total minutes for the last four weeks.
 I realised that this would cause problems at the start of a new calendar year: when the week number goes from 52 (or 53) one week to 1 the following week (at the start of a new year), the code would no longer work.

     I found a solution by searching stackoverflow (URL of the solution I used in the credits section), which involves generating a week number by choosing a fixed date in the past, generating the current date, subtracting the fixed date from the current date, using `.days` to calculate the number of days between the two dates, then floor dividing this number by 7 to generate a whole number of weeks between the two dates.
 This whole number is then used as the current week number.
+I chose a fixed date that was a Monday so that the weeks would begin on Mondays.

 ### Bugs remaining